dariubs/GoBooks/CONTRIBUTING.md

 ```

 * If book is free, add it after free books of that category and also add `*Free*` after book url.
-* Add other books at the end of the list in that category
+* Add other books in ascending date order (newest last).
+Books without date go at the end of the list in that category.